4 Practical Ways to Improve Your Website Conversion Rates

 4. Understand your user’s online psychology

 Just because we’re working in marketing, science still has a role to play.
-Behavioural tests have proven that there are certain visual cues which trigger parts of our brain to respond positively, and these findings have very real online associations.
+Behavioural tests have proven that there are certain visual cues that trigger parts of our brain to respond positively, and these findings have very real online associations.

 Understanding how your users will perceive and process your website’s information is key to designing and placing the content on your website.
 You want your website to guide people through it in a natural and positive way.
-If your website is poorly designed and doesn’t entice visitors to explore further, they will click away and you will lose your chance for a conversion immediately.
+If your website is poorly designed and doesn’t entice visitors to explore further, they will click away and you will lose your chance for conversion immediately.

 - certain coloured buttons are better received by women than by men; the two consistent colours for both genders are green and blue